samolego/ClientStorage/README.md

 * search for items via built-in searchbox
     * `#` for tags (e. g. `#protection` - will search for any items having `protection` tag)
     * `@` for modded items (e. g. `@simplevillagers` - will search for items from `simplevillagers` mod)
+* autodetect server type and modify needed packet delays (to some extent)
 * ~~put items back in (todo)~~

 ## Showcase